SPICE (observation geometry system): Software

 The SPICE system includes software referred to as The SPICE Toolkit, used for reading the SPICE data files and computing geometric parameters based on data from those files.
 These tools are provided as subroutine libraries in four programming languages: C, FORTRAN, IDL, MATLAB and Java Native Interface.
 Third parties offer Python and Ruby interfaces to the C-language Toolkit.
 The Toolkits also include a number of utility and application programs.
 The SPICE Toolkits are available for most popular computing platforms, operating systems and compilers.
 Extensive documentation accompanies each Toolkit.

+An open-source re-implementation in Rust, ANISE (Attitude, Navigation, Instrument, Spacecraft, Ephemeris), is also available.
+ANISE can load standard SPICE kernels and offers equivalent geometry and timing APIs with optional Python bindings.

 Those unable to write their own SPICE-based program may try using WebGeocalc, a browser interface to a SPICE-based geometry engine running on the NAIF server.
 Using WebGeocalc is much easier than writing your own program, but it still requires considerable knowledge about SPICE data and solar system geometry, and it doesn't offer the full range of computations available when using Toolkit software in your own program.

 The NAIF Group also offers a 3-D mission visualization program named SPICE-Enhanced Cosmographia.
 This program runs in the OSX, Windows and Linux environments.
 Visual representations of mission SPICE data are controlled using an assortment of menus and GUI controls.
 A scripting interface is also available.